ProfGarfield/profgarfield.github.io/lua_lessons/06_variableScopeAndSharingData.md

 local gen = require("generalLibrary")
 ```

-Let's begin with an event to "capture" a defeated trireme, if the trireme is at sea:
+Let's create an event to "capture" a defeated trireme, if the trireme is at sea:

 ```lua
 local trireme = civ.getUnitType(32) --[[@as unitTypeObject]]